 Both visitors and locals flock to the Overberg region to experience exciting outdoor activities such as hiking and bike-trailing in the mountains, diving in the deep blue waters along the coast and (tame) horseback safaris.
 The artistic and cultural lifestyle of the quaint villages also draw tourists, with Stanford, Hermanus and Swellendam being some popular, eclectic and affordable destinations.

 While most visitors come to see the Big Five on safari, some come to unearth the secrets of the untouched wilderness.
-With its rare vegetation, ancient mountain ranges and endless possibilities for adventure, the Overberg region is well worth exploring on your South Africa safari vacation.
+With its rare vegetation, ancient mountain ranges and endless possibilities for adventure, the Overberg region is well worth exploring for an affordable South African safari holidays.